Introduction: External Li-ion Battery for Digital Cameras

 Step 11: Test for Correct Polarity

-This is a very important step.
+This step is important.
 Before installing it, test the polarity with a multimeter so that it matches that of the original battery pack.
 Reverse polarity can damage your camera.
-Always make sure that the battery is correctly inserted into the holder.
+Always make sure that you insert the battery correctly into the holder.
 To make it easier to identify the polarity, you can add a blob of solder onto the positive terminal.

 Step 12: Install Adapter Into Camera

 Other chemistries like 3 NiMH AA cells will also work.
-They have similar capacity and voltage.
+They have a similar capacity and voltage.